Parks and Recreation Facilities

 SWI prepared construction plans for the infrastructure improvements of a 51,000-square foot, two-story recreational building.
 On-site improvements included grading and drainage of an asphalt concrete paved parking lot; storm drain system; an underground and above ground detention basin; site utilities; and construction administration.
 Off-site public improvements included a right turn lane; water main extension to serve a fire hydrant; sidewalks; ramps; and new entrance driveways.

 A majority of the site consisted of shallow basalt bedrock which became a grading and drainage design challenge.
-To address this challenge, the parking lot was designed to match the natural contours as much as possible by creating rows of tiered parking and utilizing the landscape medians to compensate the grade change.
+To address this challenge, the parking lot was designed to match the natural contours as much as possible by creating rows of tiered parking and utilizing the landscape medians to compensate for the grade change.
 By adhering to the natural slopes, existing Ponderosa pine trees were conserved during construction.
 Surface drainage techniques were utilized to minimize rock trenching costs by minimizing subsurface improvements such as catch basins and storm drains.